mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 to the negative Effect of the roll.
 Armour will usually protect in this case.

 However, if the Traveller looks up in time or is otherwise warned, they have two chances to mitigate or avoid damage.
 Both of these apply to falling objects and other collisions.

 First, the Traveller may dive, roll, scramble or otherwise get out of the way.
 This requires an Average (8+) Athletics (dexterity) check.
-If the object is vehicle- sized or larger, DM-4 applies.
+If the object is vehicle-sized or larger, DM-4 applies.
 A starship-sized object increases the penalty to DM-12.
 Of course, a falling boulder the size of a merchant starship falling at great speed is not only a starship-sized object, it is also a fairly significant geophysical event.

 If the Traveller makes their check, they get out of the way and suffer no damage.
 If they fail, they suffer the damage determined on the Falling Objects table.
 However, it is possible to mitigate the effects to some extent.

 A Traveller about to be hit by a falling object or otherwise involved in a collision may attempt an